-Keeping with advanced learning and trends in medical learning technology, this digital curriculum will create time efficiencies and enhancements to Gross Anatomy instruction.
+Keeping with advanced learning and trends in medical learning technology, this digital curriculum creates time efficiencies and enhancements to Gross Anatomy instruction.

 In recent years, medical and osteopathic schools have adapted to include more digital-based teaching to complement the instruction of Gross Anatomy, which includes the replacement of cadaveric dissection.
 Our Gross Anatomy curriculum is currently delivered using lecture-based instruction and cadaveric dissection in small learning groups, with the digital offering of Complete Anatomy used as an added learning resource.

-The introduction of digital anatomy tables with life-size digital cadavers will allow for dissection and exploration of all aspects of learning in the Anatomy lab with the added benefit of integrated clinical cases and radiological images.
+The introduction of digital anatomy tables with life-size digital cadavers allows for dissection and exploration of all aspects of learning in the Anatomy lab with the added benefit of integrated clinical cases and radiological images.

-We’re dedicating three lab spaces for the delivery of the digital curriculum.
-The two larger spaces will be dedicated to Anatomy and the third will be used for ultrasound imaging and applied anatomy hands-on training sessions.
+We dedicate three lab spaces for the delivery of the digital curriculum.
+The two larger spaces are dedicated to Anatomy and the third is used for ultrasound imaging and applied anatomy hands-on training sessions.
 You will experience a structural and functional approach to Anatomy, with clinical integration and the correlation of pathology histology and ultrasound imaging.

 The tables allow:

-Complete Anatomy 3D4Medical application with nine-70 in. interactive touch screens
+- Complete Anatomy 3D4Medical application with nine 70-inch interactive touch screens

-Complete anatomy will complement the digital curriculum with functional applications and iBooks will complement the teaching modules delivered via the Sectra table and Complete Anatomy introducing more guided self-directed learning.
-The VH Dissector application will be also available on the interactive touch screens.
+Complete anatomy complements the digital curriculum with functional applications. iBooks complement the teaching modules delivered via the Sectra table and Complete Anatomy introduces more guided, self-directed learning.
+The VH Dissector application is also available on the interactive touch screens.